chef/automate/components/automate-chef-io/content/docs/applications-dashboard.md

 ## Service Groups

-Service groups are Habitat services, which Chef Automate orders by package identifiers and configurations.
+Service groups are Chef Habitat services, which Chef Automate orders by package identifiers and configurations.
 The *Applications* dashboard _Service Groups_ display gives you a top-level view of your Chef Habitat services groups and lets you drill down into the status of individual instances to understand the health and contentents of any individual instance of a service.
 The default _Service Groups_ view shows only the services that are available.
 The right sidebar provides detailed reporting for each individual service.